Data Processing Agreement

-7.2 If any Personal Data transfer between the Provider and the Customer requires execution of Standard Contractual Clauses in order to comply with the Privacy and Data Protection Requirements, the parties will complete all relevant details in, and execute, the Standard Contractual Clauses contained in Annex C, and take all other actions required to legitimise the transfer, including, if necessary:
+7.2 If any Personal Data transfer between the Provider and the Customer requires execution of Standard Contractual Clauses in order to comply with the Privacy and Data Protection Requirements, the parties will complete all relevant details in, and execute, the Standard Contractual Clauses, and take all other actions required to legitimise the transfer, including, if necessary:

 (a) co-operating to register the Standard Contractual Clauses with any supervisory authority in any member state of the European Economic Area; or (b) procuring approval from any such supervisory authority; or (c) providing additional information about the transfer to such supervisory authority.